oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/query-graph-update/graph-query-update.md

     In this lab, we will select the ![plus logo](./images/plus-circle.svg "") **Add Paragraph** interpreter.

 ## Task 3: Load and query the `BANK_GRAPH` and visualize the results

+In this task, we will run the graph queries and use the settings tool to customize the graphs.
+If you have imported the notebook in task 1, you do not need to customize the visualizations to achieve the end result.
+However, you can manipulate the settings to explore different available options.

 >**Note:** *Execute the relevant paragraph after reading the description in each of the steps below*.
 If the compute environment is not ready as yet and the code cannot be executed then you will see a blue line moving across the bottom of the paragraph to indicate that a background task is in progress.